Pupil Premium Grant and Year 7 Catch-up Funding

 The school is allocated £935 for each eligible Ever Six FSM student and £1,900 for each Looked After Child.
 In 2017-2018 56% of our students were eligible and the school received a grant of £318,865.

 USE OF THIS FUNDING

-William Ellis School is committed to providing an education where all students flourish, regardless of their socio-economic background, achieving good qualifications and developing the knowledge, skills and qualities required for their future success and wellbeing.
+William Ellis School aims to be a great school where all students, regardless of their background, develop the knowledge, skills and qualities necessary so that they are well prepared for their future success and wellbeing.

-Historically students from disadvantaged backgrounds have made less progress in school and have achieved lower outcomes than students from more advantaged backgrounds.
-This is a national challenge.
-The Government therefore has allocated specific funding to every school, called the Pupil Premium Grant, which is to be used with the specific aim of raising the attainment of disadvantaged students and thereby close the attainment gap between them and their peers.
+Historically across the country students from disadvantaged backgrounds have made less progress and have achieved lower outcomes than students from more advantaged backgrounds.
+The Government allocates specific funding to every school, called the Pupil Premium Grant, which is to be used with the specific aim of raising the attainment of disadvantaged students to close the attainment gap between them and their peers.

 We believe that the primary tool for closing the gaps is high quality teaching and learning.
 We know that high quality teaching has a disproportionately positive impact on students from disadvantaged backgrounds.
 Along with high quality teaching whole-class teaching we understand that some young people will benefit from extra intervention in order to accelerate their progress and raise their attainment.
 We also know that strong pastoral care plays a major role in supporting effective learning.

 William Ellis School Equality Objectives 2017 – 2020